10 UX/UI Design Portfolio Examples to Inspire You (Updated for 2026)

 Benefits of Having a UX Design Portfolio

-A UX design portfolio is not just a collection of work samples; it’s a storytelling tool that showcases a designer’s approach, process, and problem-solving skills.
+Keep in mind that a UX design portfolio is not just a collection of work samples; it’s a storytelling tool that showcases a designer’s approach, process, and problem-solving skills.
 By highlighting their strengths, accomplishments, and design philosophy, UX designers can create a compelling narrative that resonates with potential clients, employers, and peers.

 What Should I Include In My UX Portfolio?